Generative Models From and For Sampling-Based MPC: A Bootstrapped Approach For Adaptive Contact-Rich Manipulation: Limitations and Future Work

-One limitation of our framework is that it does not explicitly address sim-to-real transfer, leaving it vulnerable to discrepancies between simulated and real-world dynamics.
-However, since our method relies on offline data collection, it can be trained on domain-randomized data, which we expect to improve robustness to variations in dynamics, actuator behavior, and sensor noise, as suggested by prior work~\cite{kurtz2025generative}.
-In this work, all experiments consider fixed goals.
+Our framework does not explicitly address sim-to-real transfer, leaving it vulnerable to discrepancies between simulated and real-world dynamics.
+However, since it relies on offline data collection, it can be trained on domain-randomized data to improve robustness to variations in dynamics, actuator behavior, and sensor noise~\cite{kurtz2025generative}.
+In addition, learning proposal distributions from a combination of simulated and real-world data could further enhance transferability and performance during hardware deployment.
+In this work, all experiments consider fixed goals in a world frame.
 We plan to extend our work to variable goals by transforming our data into goal-centric representations.
-The current system also does not use GPU acceleration for forward simulation or inference with the flow-matching model, but this could be addressed in future work to enable faster online planning and data collection, especially with larger sample sizes.
-Finally, the proposed approach is limited to state-based policies but can be extended to vision-based policies by learning from observations collected while executing the state-based policy in the real world or simulation.
-Future work should explore how to integrate vision-based action proposal distributions with fast vision-based dynamics models for online predictive control, similar to~\cite{qi2025strengthening}.
+The current system also does not use GPU acceleration for simulation or proposal inference, but this could be addressed in future work to enable faster online planning and data collection (particularly with larger sample sizes).
+Finally, the proposed approach is limited to state-based policies but can be distilled to vision-based policies by learning from observations collected while executing the state-based policy in the real world or simulation.
+Future work can explore how to integrate vision-based action proposal distributions with fast vision-based dynamics models for online predictive control~\cite{qi2025strengthening}.
+Although our offline data collection already captures long-horizon structure by using extended SPC horizons, future work could also incorporate learned infinite-horizon value functions.
+Such value estimates would provide an additional source of global, task-level guidance, while our generative priors would continue to shape and improve the search over control sequences during online optimization.